Date and Time Management with the Temporal API

 The new API is already available in Firefox Nightly.
 We'll quickly

-and then look at some code snippets I've
+cover the main features of Temporal and then look at some code snippets I've

 compiled.